-Our optical plate beamsplitters of the DST-series split incident light into a transmission and a reflection component.
-A light beam, an image, or a laser beam are partially reflected as by an optical mirror and partially transmitted as through an optical window.
+Beam splitters split an incident light beam into a transmission and a reflection component.
+Light, a laser, or an image are partially reflected, as through an optical mirror, and partially transmitted, as through an optical window.

-To request an offer for one of our DST beamsplitters with freely defined dimensions please click on the button below.
+To request a quote for one of our high-quality DST beam splitters with individual dimensions, please click on the button below:

 (All specifications are given for an incidence angle of 45° and for random polarization)